Bibliothèque de Genève

-The Bibliothèque de Genève (BGE, English: Geneva Library, Library of Geneva), founded in 1559, was known as Bibliothèque publique et universitaire (BPU, English: Public and University Library) from 1907 to 2006.
+The Bibliothèque de Genève (/fr/; BGE) is the principal library of the City and Canton of Geneva, Switzerland.
+Founded in 1559, it is among the oldest libraries in the world to operate a legal deposit system, serving as the legal deposit library for the Canton of Geneva.

-It occupies different buildings around the city: the main site in Parc des Bastions, the Musée Voltaire, La Musicale and the Centre d’iconographie.
+The library occupies several buildings across the city, including its main site in Parc des Bastions, the Musée Voltaire, La Musicale, and the Centre for Iconography.
 It also manages the library in Villa La Grange.

 It focuses on the humanities and the social sciences with special emphasis on the Reformation, the Enlightenment and Genevensia (i.e. anything published in Geneva or whose author or subject is connected to Geneva).

 History

-Geneva has one of the oldest legal deposit systems in the world, dating from 1539, with all Genevan publications originally being deposited with a Chambre des comptes.
+Geneva established a system of legal deposit as early as 1539, making it one of the oldest such in the world.
+At that time, publications produced in Geneva were deposited with the Chambre des comptes.
 John Calvin created the library twenty years later to serve the Académie in what is now Collège Calvin.
 The earliest mention of the library goes back to 1562.

 In 1720, the Genevan theologian Ami Lullin acquired the Petau collection of illuminated manuscripts and left it to the library in 1756.

 In 1872, the library moved to its current building in Parc des Bastions alongside Uni Bastions.

 The Institut et Musée Voltaire was founded in 1954, Geneva's music library, now called La Musicale, in 1962, and the Centre d'iconographie in 1993.

 In 1999, the library was added to the Swiss Inventory of Cultural Property of National and Regional Significance.
 In 2011, its Jean-Jacques Rousseau collections were included, jointly with those of the Bibliothèque publique et universitaire de Neuchâtel, in the Unesco Memory of the World Register.